vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 ## Q: Does it work with VR?
 A: No, as the Android version doesn't have support for VR.
 The Quest version is only on built on ARM and under a translation layer, it performs horribly.

+## Q: I'm running into an issue which isn't listed here.
+What should I do?
+A: More often than not, simply restarting Sober or updating it to the latest version fixes the issue.
+If it persists, consider reporting it in VinegarHQ's Discord Server.